hputnam/BioMin_HIS/Protocols/HIMB2018WetLabInformation.md

 - **[**Tris_Calibration**](#Tris_Calibration)**
 	- Measure pH (mV) and Temperature (°C) across a range below your lowest temperature and above your highest at ~0.4°C increments
-	- Save a new CSV file named today's date (yyyymmdd.csv) and save to "pH_Calibration_Files" folder.
+	- Save a new CSV file named today's date (yyyymmdd.csv) and save to the "pH_Calibration_Files" folder found in BioMin_HIS/RAnalysis/Data/pH_Calibration_Files.
 	- Run the R Script titled "pH_Tris_Curve.R" on RStudio.
 Check the R^2 value and do not move on until the R^2 is equal to or above 0.98.
 - **[**Measure**](#Measure) pH, temperature, and salinity of each tank in use.**
 	- Take these measurements 2-3 times daily.
-	- If measuring in a larval tank use 153µm mesh to collect water sample so as not to interfere with larvae or carry them over on the probe.
+	- If measuring in a larval tank use the falcon tube with 153µm mesh, the plastic round bin and turkey baster to collect water sample so as not to interfere with larvae or carry them over on the probe.
+	- Remember to rinse falcon tube, plastic round bin, and turkey baster in between measurements of tanks with larvae.
 	- Update "Daily_Temp_pH_Sal.csv".
 - **Take [**water_samples**](#water_samples) immediately as/after probe measurements are taken from each tank.**
 	- Take water samples 1 time daily unless the experiment is short (1-2 days) and then take multiple water samples each day along with multiple probe measurements.